Gwendolyn Zoharah Simmons

-Gwendolyn Zoharah Simmons, formerly Gwendolyn Robinson, is an Assistant Professor of Religion at the University of Florida, where she researches Islamic feminism and the impact of Sharia law on Muslim women.
-She is a civil rights activist, serving as a member of both the Student Nonviolent Coordinating Committee (SNCC) and the Nation of Islam (NOI).
-Simmons has received a number of prestigious fellowships, including a Fulbright Fellowship, USAID Fellowships, and an American Center of Oriental Research Fellowship.
+Gwendolyn Zoharah Simmons (born August 9, 1944, as Gwendolyn Robinson) is an American activist and retired academic.
+She is senior lecturer emerita at the University of Florida since her retirement in 2019.
+Her research has explored Islamic feminism and the impact of Sharia law on Muslim women.
+She is a civil rights activist who served as a member of both the Student Nonviolent Coordinating Committee (SNCC) and the Nation of Islam (NOI).

+She received a number of prestigious fellowships, including a Fulbright Fellowship, USAID Fellowships, and an American Center of Oriental Research Fellowship.

 Early life and education

-Gwendolyn Zoharah Simmons was born in Memphis, Tennessee, where she was raised by her Baptist grandmother, Rhonda Bell Robinson.
-The great-granddaughter of a slave, Simmons was raised with the knowledge of her family history and the ways in which it was affected by slavery and its legacies.
+Gwendolyn Robinson was born in 1944 in Memphis, Tennessee, where she was raised by her Baptist grandmother (who had been a sharecropper and whose own mother had been a slave), Robinson was raised with the knowledge of her family history and the ways in which it was affected by slavery and its legacies.
 Her family valued and encouraged her to pursue education, and she became the first in her family to attend college.

 Simmons enrolled at Spelman College in 1962.
 Soon after she began classes, she was summoned by the dean of students, who deemed her natural hair to be an "embarrassment" to the school and its expectations that students be "well-groomed."
 This would become one of several disputes Simmons experienced with the Spelman administration as her involvement with student activism began to increase.
 In 1989, Simmons completed her B.A. at Antioch University, where she studied Human Services.
-She went on to study at Temple University, receiving an M.A. and a Ph.D. in Religion with a focus on Islam, and a Graduate Certificate in Women's Studies.
+She went on to study at Temple University, receiving an M.A. and a Ph.D. in religion with a focus on Islam, and a Graduate Certificate in Women's Studies.
 She wrote her dissertation on "The Contemporary Impact of Shari'ah Law on Women's Lives in Jordan and Palestine."